 What is Security wise delivery positions

-Security wise delivery positions is nothing but a file which NSE uploads every day after end of day market data explaining about total traded volume , delivery percentage etc. of each stocks traded in NSE.
-We can analyze this data using stock screener like IntradayScreener
+Security-wise delivery positions are nothing but a file that NSE uploads every day after end-of-day market data explaining total traded volume, delivery percentage, etc. of each stock traded in NSE.
+We can analyze this data using a stock screener like IntradayScreener.

 Delivery percentage Screener